Lens correction included in default modules (like base curve)

 Either way, it needs fixing: Either exclude base-curve which shouldn't be included in a minimally viewable image because of potential false-negative when assessing the image before development, or approach it as a minimally assessable image, which should include lens correction before including base-curve to avoid false-negatives caused by geometric distorsion, and potentially also exclude base-curve because, contrary to the absence of lens corrections, the absence of base-curve will not lead to false-negative in the assessment of the development baseline.

-#4 Updated by Vincent Fregeac 12 months ago
+#4 Updated by Vincent Fregeac about 1 year ago

 I'm not sure if the fact that you set a target version means you plan to work on it despite its status still being Closed.